Apaquet37/PiTrebuchet/README.md

   - Abby's experience doing that for the first time
   - Using a wooden block as a mold
 - Designing an axle to stablize the arm
-  - Design challenge: we had to be able to put the arm onto the axle, but also make sure that once it was on it would not shift from side to side
+  - **Design challenge:** we had to be able to put the arm onto the axle, but also make sure that once it was on it would not shift from side to side.
-  - Two-piece design solution
+  - **Thought Process:** We only wanted rotational movement in one plane, but couldn't think how to effectively create walls on each side of the arm that would go on after the arm.
+We decided that the best plan would be to create a two-piece axle that would connect in the middle after the arm was already on.
+  - **Two-piece design solution:** The product was a two-piece axle where each side connected to one of the triangular walls and had a cone shape on the other end (specially designed to limit support material - just for you Dr. Shields!).
+The plan was to slide the arm onto a little part that stuck out from one of the sides and then to attach the two parts with deeply countersunk screws.
-  - Creating a headless screw
+  - **Revisions:** Creating a headless screw
   - Friction reduction: sanding and dry lubrication with graphite
 - Designing a mechanized moving pin
   - Finding a design